sanderke/OIDC-NLGOV/Appendix.md

 ## Abbreviations
 The following abbreviations were used throughout this specification:

+BSN
+> Burgerservicenummer, the identification number for citizen in The Netherlands

 CSRF
 > Cross Site Request Forgery

 IdP
 > Identity Provider

+KVK
+> Kamer van Koophandel, the Dutch Chamber of Commerce

 PKCE
 > Proof Key for Code Exchange

+RSIN
+> Rechtspersonen en Samenwerkingsverbanden Identificatienummer, the identification number for legal entities and associations in The Netherlands

 XSS
 > Cross Site Scripting